-This indicator measures government expenditures on R&D. Government support is measured in budgetary expenditure on research as a share of national income (GNI).
-We use data from UNESCO.
-We include total government expenditure on R&D (GERD) on all sectors and socioeconomic objectives.
 In previous CDI versions, we discounted expenditure on defence by 50% with the rationale that such technologies are not developmental in scope.
-Several countries' R&D has a substantial defence component - notably, the United States, which spends around 45% of its R&D budget on defence, and the UK, South Korea and Turkey, which spend between 10% and 20% (OECD Government Budget Allocations for R&D, 2017 data).
-Ideally, we would have liked to continue to discount defence R&D but the only data that is disaggregated sufficiently to permit this (from the OECD) excludes eight of the CDI countries.
-And for most countries, the share is relatively small.
+Several countries' R&D budgets have a substantial defence component - notably, the United States, which allocates around 45% of its R&D budget on defence, and the UK, South Korea and Türkiye, which allocate between 10% and 20% (OECD Government Budget Allocations for R&D or GBARD, 2017 data).
+Ideally, we would have liked to continue to discount defence R&D but the only data that is disaggregated sufficiently to permit this (GBARD, also from the OECD) excludes eight of the CDI countries rather than six, and is based on a less accurate "funder based approach" rather than a "performer-based approach".47 Also, for most countries, the share of military spending on R&D is relatively small.
 Therefore, we have included all R&D spending for now.